CONGRESSIONAL TOUR REPORT

-USIEA hosted our 2019 Congressional Tour (CT 2019) to Israel, August 16-25, 2019.
+USIEA hosted its 2019 Congressional Tour to Israel from August 16th to 25th.
 Participating in the tour were Representatives Cathy McMorris Rodgers (Washington), Bradley Byrne (Alabama), Anne Wagner (Missouri) and Phillip Roe (Tennessee).
-CT 2019, led by USIEA Executive Director Heather Johnston maintained the tradition of excellence set in USIEA’s previous Congressional Tours.
-The Representatives gained a perspective that gave them greater understanding of convoluted issues and they left Israel energized to act on what they learned.
+The tour, led by USIEA Founder and CEO Heather Johnston, maintained the tradition of excellence set in USIEA’s previous Congressional Tours.
+The Representatives gained a perspective that gave them greater understanding of convoluted issues, and these members left Israel energized to act on what they learned.

-USIEA has always defied convention by bringing the Members of Congress into Judea and Samaria, the cradle of the Judeo-Christian faith.
-The tour visited Ariel, the largest city in Samaria, with over 20,000 residents.
-We toured a factory in which Israelis and Palestinians work side by side.
-We spoke with Palestinians making four times the income they would make working at a Palestinian factory.
+USIEA has always defied convention by bringing the members of Congress into Judea and Samaria, the cradle of the Judeo-Christian faith.
+The members visited Ariel, the largest city in Samaria, with over 20,000 residents.
+In addition, the members toured a factory in which Israelis and Palestinians work side by side.
+We spoke with Palestinians who were making four times the income they would make working at a Palestinian factory.
 We witnessed two populations celebrating shared interests, mutual productivity, and prosperity.

 We witnessed the seeds of peace.
 We met with the Judea and Samaria Chamber of Commerce and Industry who is leading the development of integrated business for the entire region.
 At the University of Ariel, Israel’s fastest-growing university, we heard from professors about their difficulties in securing funding for joint research with American universities only because of the university’s “problematic” geographic location.